jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

       answer: "<p>It is actually very broad and covers many considerations, but one of the most relevant is the assessment of the state of the patient's bone and dental structure through a 3D volumetric tomography.
-This test provides the Specialist with valuable information and allows him, a priori, to verify that the person cannot really be treated with conventional dental implants.</p>\n"
+This test provides the Specialist with valuable information and allows him; a priori, to verify that the person cannot really be treated with conventional dental implants.</p>\n"
     - question: Which patients can undergo this oral implantology technique?
       answer: "<p>In principle, all those who have lost teeth and a lot of bone volume